RRisto/jyri_bot/readme.md

 ### Train model
 To train model use notebook 0.1_prepare_jyri_data.ipynb to prepare data and notebook 0.2_train_jyri.ipynb to train model.
 Use GPU to seed up training.
-NB! in requirements.txt there is only CPU version of pytorch ()
+NB! in requirements.txt there is only CPU version of pytorch, you have to install GPU version for training.
+Model training was done using python 3.6.6.

 ### Use bot
 To use bot have model files in models sub folder.
 Use build_dev.bat (you need to convert it.sh files